-The College of AI, Cyber and Computing will provide benefits to San Antonio and Texas:
+The college will provide benefits to San Antonio and Texas:

 The College of AI, Cyber and Computing is the outcome of a comprehensive, yearlong initiative – Shaping the Future of Artificial Intelligence, Cyber, Computing and Data Science at UTSA.
 The structure of the new college is based on data gathering and recommendations from an advisory task force as well as deep and broad consultation with internal and external stakeholders over the past year.